 Open Science is a promise – everything that scientists publish should be made available to everybody.
-Should scientists disclose all of their research data.
+And there’s more – scientists should disclose all of their research data.
 Could this really work out?
+And is it fair?
 Two points of view

 “Just the designation Open Access, which implies free admittance, is strictly speaking a deception”, says Wolfram Koch, Managing Director of the Gesellschaft Deutscher Chemiker (GDCh).